 Finding the best bicycle is all about understanding your unique body and needs — and as the decades progress, things change.

 Video of the Day

-No, getting older doesn't mean you have to slow down!
-But, after 50 or 60, you probably care more about your bike seat's comfort than you did when you were sporting training wheels.
+No, getting older doesn't mean you have to slow down.
+But, after 50 or 60, you probably care more about your bike seat's comfort than you did previously.
 And, if you have any mobility issues, a nice and light step-through frame can make regular rides infinitely more accessible and safe.

 Learn about what makes the best bicycles for over 60, and check out these five expert-approved picks.

 - Best Beginner Bike: Trek Domane AL 2 Road Bike ($1,129.99, Trek Bikes)